 Professional development, training and education

 As the lead public health unit responding to adult rape and sexual assault in South Australia, Yarrow Place provides training and education to other agencies and workers delivering services to people who have been raped or sexually assaulted.
-This includes providing training, information and support to workers in a range of occupations and co-working with other services; facilitating coordination and cooperation in policy, planning and service delivery across government and non-government agencies; and working to prevent rape and sexual assault.
+This includes providing training, information and support to workers in a range of occupations and co-working with other services and working to prevent rape and sexual assault.
 Training and Education is offered in the following areas:

 - medical service provision